na-na-hi/renget/archive/tmd2character_sagira.md

 *Equipped Item: N/A* | Vacant hand slot.
 1. Red Gummi | Gives +10 IQ points to Fire-Types.
 Gives +5 to other types.
 This is spicy.
 Also liquid, contained in a cup.
 2. 2x Wooden Stick | Does 3 true damage to a target, is thrown directly.
-3. Eᴍᴘᴛʏ | Vacant inventory slot.
+3. 3x Oran Leaf | Heals the user for 3HP.
+Can stack to 3.
 4. Eᴍᴘᴛʏ | Vacant inventory slot.

 **STORAGE (2 slots)**